jquery/typesense-minibar/README.md

 * [Google Chrome requires Android 7.0 and macOS 10.13](https://support.google.com/chrome/a/answer/7100626?hl=en)
 * [Firefox 48 last to support OS X 10.6-10.8](https://www.mozilla.org/en-US/firefox/48.0/releasenotes/)
 * [Firefox 78 last to support OS X 10.9-10.11](https://www.mozilla.org/en-US/firefox/78.0/releasenotes/)

+## FAQ: Troubleshooting

+* How does this prevent JavaScript errors in older browsers?
+What about ES5?

+  If you load typesense-minibar.js standalone, make sure you have the `type="module"` attribute on the `<script>` tag.
+Scripts with this type are naturally ignored by older browsers.
+The element works fine **without JavaScript**, following the principles of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
+This technique is analogous to "[cutting the mustard](https://responsivenews.tumblr.com/post/18948466399/cutting-the-mustard)".

 ## Feedback